RobinSchmidt/RS-MET/Notes/Scratch/ZappyKicksReadMe.txt

 the self similarity is close enough to perfect such that you won't hear a big change for moderate playback speed changes.

-Although the samples can be used as is, they are mainly meant to be used as raw material for further shaping.
-Out of the box, the samples as such are completely atonal.
-For example, if you like tuned bassdrums, you may want to process them further by perhaps boosting some frequency around your fundamental with a peaking filter or maybe a resonant highpass.
-Or you may want to apply some distortion or layer them with some click samples.
+Although the samples can be used as is, they are mainly meant to serve as raw material for further shaping.
+Out of the box, the samples are completely atonal.
+No frequency stands out.
+But if you like tuned bassdrums, you may want to process them further by perhaps boosting some frequency around your fundamental with a peaking filter or maybe a resonant highpass.
+Or you may want to apply some distortion or layer them with some click samples and/or perhaps apply further

+envelopes, etc..
 What is also interesting is to convolve them with a short noise burst.
+Especially the shorter ones get some acoustic kickdrum flavor from that.

 The samples were created algorithmically by Robin Schmidt and are released under the Creative Commons CC BY-SA 4.0 License.
 See: